 All user accounts will be required to use 2-step verification.
-If any of your domain points of contact (POC) are unable to use Google Authenticator, you will need to assign a new point of contact (POC).
+If any of your domain points of contact (POC) are unable to use an authentication app, you will need to assign a new point of contact.

 I do not have a smartphone.
 What other options do I have?

-No. An internet connection is required to download Google Authenticator, but using it does not require an active connection.
+No. An internet connection is required to download an app (like Google Authenticator), but using it does not require an active connection.